 Nearly 50,000 PETA U.K. supporters signed a petition asking Home Secretary Theresa May to deny B&K’s license application.
 Several of them, wearing dog masks and prison jumpsuits, hand-delivered it to her.
 They pointed out that at the breeding center, mother dogs would be permanently confined to sterile, windowless prisons and forced to churn out litter after litter every year.
 Their puppies would then be shipped off to laboratories, where they would be subjected to all kinds of painful procedures, such as being forced to inhale highly concentrated pesticides, given heart attacks, or exposed to toxic chemicals, after which they would be killed and dissected.

-PETA U.K. and its supporters will continue their efforts to stop B&K from building its breeding center, and PETA and all its international affiliates will keep working to get dogs and all animals out of laboratories.
+PETA U.K. and its supporters will continue their efforts to stop B&K from building its breeding center, and PETA entities worldwide will keep working to get dogs and all animals out of laboratories.